jasonbot/weblog/content/weblog/vignettes.md

 In 2000 a coworker took me aside and showed me his brand-new copy of the IntelliJ IDE.
 "It's over for us," he said, "this thing makes it so programmers aren't strictly necessary, like one person can operate this tool and they can lay the rest of us off."

-I was pretty awestruck, he got some pretty good autocomplete right in the IDE without having to have a separate Javadocs window open to the side and it gave him feedback before the compile cycle on a bunch of issues.
+I was pretty awestruck, he got some pretty good autocomplete right in the IDE.
+Without having to have a separate JavaDocs window open to the side, and without having to keep the docs in sync with what he was doing.
+It gave him feedback before the compile cycle on a bunch of issues that you normally don't see until build.
+That was a nice bit of preventative work.

 And then he showed me the killer feature "that's going to get us all out of a job:" the refactoring tools.